The Room Where It Happens

-"The Room Where It Happens" is a song from Act 2 of the musical Hamilton, based on the life of Alexander Hamilton, which premiered on Broadway in 2015.
+"The Room Where It Happens" is the fifth song from Act 2 of the musical Hamilton, based on the life of Alexander Hamilton, which premiered on Broadway in 2015.
 The musical relates the life of Alexander Hamilton and his relationships with his family and Aaron Burr.
 The book, music, and lyrics of the musical, including this song, were composed by Lin-Manuel Miranda.
 The song describes the Compromise of 1790 from Burr's perspective.

 Background

 The song's writer and composer, Lin-Manuel Miranda, explained, "'Wait for It' and 'The Room Where It Happens' are two of the best songs I've ever written in my life and [Aaron Burr] got them both" (as opposed to Alexander Hamilton, Miranda's character in the original cast).

 Alex Lacamoire, Hamilton's musical director, explained how he came to add a banjo to a hip-hop band: "'The Room Where it Happens' just cried for it.
 The single greatest idea in the whole show, only because it's so quirky and is so of the style of the music.
 It's so Kander and Ebb-y, Dixieland, so I just sat down to orchestrate it, and I'm thinking to myself, 'What can the guitar do?'
 And literally in a flash of light, I'm like, 'Oh my god, it could be a banjo!'
 It invokes the feel of the song and I think it really fits in the world of it, but it's also so left of center and not what you would expect."